An Ultrarunner’s Totally Rational Fear of Marathons

-In order to fear something, you must respect it first, and the marathon earns my respect.
+In order to fear something, you must respect it first, and the marathon definitely earns my respect.
 Each time I’ve run 26.2, I’ve been severely humbled by the distance, and I’m going back for thirds in a couple of months.

 It’s a tough distance.
 Fast and precise, it invokes fear and panic in many ultrarunners–including this one.